A CLOSE EYE ON GIBRALTAR'S WATERS

 Data relating to vessel traffic is administered electronically and used for both billing and information purposes for Port stakeholders.
 This information is also fed directly into the UK's Maritime Coastguard Agency (MCA) database, assisting a wider scope of authorities around the world to monitor vessel operations around their shores.

-The VTS Centre also co-ordinates all full SAR operations that are required to be undertaken within BGTW, as well as providing assistance to other Maritime Rescue Co-ordination Centres (MRCC) around the world for Gibraltar registered vessels.
+The VTS Centre also co-ordinates all full Search & Rescue (SAR) operations that are required to be undertaken within BGTW, as well as providing assistance to other Maritime Rescue Co-ordination Centres (MRCC) around the world for Gibraltar registered vessels.

 The VTS system also supports Gibraltar enforcement and maritime agencies to maintain the integrity of BGTW.